krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **iprop_master_ulogsize**
     (Integer.)
 Specifies the maximum number of log entries to be retained for incremental propagation.
-The maximum value is 2500;
+The default value is 1000.
-    the default value is 1000.
+    Prior to release 1.11, the maximum value was 2500.

 **iprop_slave_poll**
     (Delta time string.)
 Specifies how often the slave KDC polls for